 Definition of Venture Capitalists

-Venture Capitalist is a part of a large organization, who uses funds of third parties to invest in the new or rapidly growing venture, often risky by infusing capital to the firm, called as venture capital.
+Venture Capitalist is a part of a large organization or a professional person, who uses funds of third parties to invest in the new or rapidly growing venture, often risky by infusing capital to the firm, called as venture capital.

 - The third parties are the investors in venture capital firms such as banks, financial institution, insurance companies, pension funds, corporations and high net worth individuals.
 It is like funding startup firms or small businesses, who are not able to raise funds from the financial market.